RouteViewLab/A-Hausdorff-Guided-Deep-Learning-Approach-for-Monitoring-the-Motion-of-Rotating-Arctic-Ice-Floes/README.md

 This repository is developed to support and demonstrate the preliminary study on complex sea ice motion monitoring based on deep learning architectures:

-The project is motivated by our finding that **rotation and deformation of ice floes are primary factors leading to the failure of traditional feature matching methods**.
-To address this issue, we develop a framework that integrates **geometric modeling (Hausdorff distance)** with **deep feature learning (SuperPoint + SuperGlue)**.
+The study is motivated by the observation that **rotation and deformation of ice floes are the primary factors causing traditional feature matching methods to fail**.
+To address this challenge, the proposed framework integrates **geometric modeling (Hausdorff distance)** with **deep feature learning (SuperPoint + SuperGlue)**.

+Specifically, the deep learning component consists of two key modules: **SuperPoint** for interest point detection and description, and **SuperGlue** for feature matching.
+Their network architectures are illustrated below.

 More specifically, the deep learning component of our framework is built upon two key modules: **SuperPoint** for interest point detection and description, and **SuperGlue** for feature matching.
 Their network architectures are illustrated below.